bdavi/polynews/README.md

 ## Configuring and updating the news sources
 The `news:update` rake task is provided for refreshing the current news articles.

-The `news:full_refresh` rake task will completly refresh the news by emptying the db, reseeding and then downloading articles from scratch.
+The `news:full_refresh` rake task will completely refresh the news by emptying the db, reseeding and then downloading articles from scratch.
 This is particularly helpful when large scale changes are made to the channels.